The line is featured in series three of Michael Portillo's "Great Railway Journeys", with Charlbury, Moreton and Pershore stations being shown.

 Class 180 DMUs begin to be re-introduced to the line after an absence of around three years.

-Proposals are made to close ticket offices at up to 700 stations, with Evesham possibly being one of them.
+Proposals are made to close ticket offices at up to 700 stations, with Evesham possibly being one of them (as of 2018 the ticket office at Evesham is still open, although opening hours have been reduced).

 28th June 2012